comphilip/koreader-wiki/Installation-on-Kindle-devices.md

   1. install the Koreader main program
     * download the package from [this page](https://github.com/koreader/koreader/wiki/Download).
     * unzip the whole archive and copy the extracted three folders(extensions, koreader and launchpad) into your kindle's root directory(not any sub-directory)

+NOTE: Please reinstall the launcher after updating firmware of your Kindle.